nottrobin/docs/src/en/charms-storage.md

 tmpfs    tmpfs
 ```

-!!!
-Note:
+[note]
 The name given to a default storage pool will often be the same as the
 name of the storage provider upon which it is based.
+[/note]

 Depending on the storage provider (see [below][anchor__storage-providers]),
 custom storage pools can be created.
 In the case of AWS, the 'ebs' storage